On the Relationship Between Adversarial Robustness and Decision Region in Deep Neural Networks: Robustness Under Adversarial Attacks

 \subsection{PRS and Test Samples}

 When we regard the model as a mapping function from the input space to the feature space, handling unseen data in a known feature domain is significant in a perspective of the generalization performance.
 Hence, if the majority of samples from the test dataset are assigned to the training PR, the model can be considered to be learned the informative and general concept of feature mapping.
 For example, if the arbitrary test sample is mapped to the training PR, we expect that a similar decision will appear.
 However, it is non-trivial to guess which type of decision will appear when the test sample is mapped to out of the training PR.
 To investigate the differences between the test samples which are included and excluded in the training PR, we evaluate the test accuracy under adversarial attack for each group.
-For a comparison, we divide both the inclusion and exclusion groups with 1k correctly predicted test samples.
+For a comparison, we divide both the inclusion and exclusion groups with $1k$ correctly predicted test samples.

-Fig. \ref{fig:prs_exclude_attack} shows the robust accuracy under the FGSM, BIM with a 5-step, and the PGD-20 and PGD-100 on $L_\infty$.
+Fig. \ref{fig:o7} shows the robust accuracy under the FGSM, BIM with a 5-step, and the PGD-20 and PGD-100 on $L_{\infty}$.
 Although the robust accuracy of each test group decreases as the epsilon becomes larger, we observe that the inclusion group is more robust against all types of attacks compared to the exclusion group.
-We also provide the experimental results for other networks and datasets in Appendix I. Table \ref{tb:cs_ic} presents the results of the correlation experiment for the relationship between the PRS ratio and the inclusion ratio of the test samples for the training PR.
+Table \ref{tab:o1} presents the results of the correlation experiment for the relationship between the PRS ratio and the inclusion ratio of the test samples for the training PR.
 We compute the inclusion ratio as the ratio of the test samples mapped to the training PR.
-In Table \ref{tb:cs_ic}, we identify that the PRS ratio and the inclusion ratio have inversely correlated relationship.
+In Table \ref{tab:o1}, we identify that the PRS ratio and the inclusion ratio have inversely correlated relationship.
 As we previously verify that the included test samples show high robustness, we empirically confirm that the low PRS ratio is related to the robustness under adversarial attacks.
-We also provide additional plots of this correlation in Appendix E.